If you buy something through a link on this page, we may earn a small commission. How this works.

 As a result, a child’s mind might focus more on understanding and categorizing objects, traits that are generally associated with the male brain.
 This is in contrast to empathizing and socializing, which are more often associated with female brains.

-The differences between male and female brains aren’t this simple and concrete, giving this theory some major limitations.
+The effect of hormones on brain development isn’t well known yet, giving this theory some major limitations.
 Still, it’s a start toward understanding how autism develops and why it appears more in boys than girls.

 There’s no medical test that can diagnose autism.
 It can be a difficult process that often requires visiting several types of doctors.